NadimGhaznavi/ai/pages/ai-snake-game.md

 ## reference_sims
 A few simulation files I saved, because they performed well.
 You can copy them into the *sim_data* directory and load them with the `-v` switch to run them.

+## ReplayMemory
+This class implements a replay memory function, essentially a Python deque to store a fixed number of states which are used for training.

 ## sim_data
 This directory is automatically created when you run the AISim.py script.
 Here are three example files that were created during a simulation run: